AB-CE/abce/doc/index.rst

 classes allow you to produce with different production functions and consume with according production functions.

 ABCE runs an Mac, Windows and Linux.
-Because of a limitation in the zeromq messaging protocol, ABCE does not run on Windows.